napalmstar/Economics-n-stuff/README.md

 # Economics-n-stuff
-Just some stuff I make inspired by economics
+Just some stuff I made inspired by economics